Almond Milk Recipe

 • Heating (Optional): Some nut milk makers also offer a heating function, allowing you to enjoy warm nut milk straight from the machine.

-Almond Cow glass plant milk jug showing liter to gallon conversion.
+Almond Cow glass plant milk jug being filled with homemade almond milk.

 Almond Cow: Almond Cow is a well-known nut milk maker brand that specializes in almond milk but can also make other nut and seed milks.
 It offers various settings to customize your milk, and it’s known for its user-friendly design.
 The Almond Cow is designed to make a full jug of milk with each cycle, so it’s ideal for families who drink milk regularly and are looking for a more eco-friendly option than store-bought milk.